Border Terriers by Janice Jones |Last Updated 11-30-2022

 Previously, for the most part, the breed was known only in agricultural settings in the Border country.

 In 1930, they were recognized by the AKC and continue to remain extremely popular in England today.
-As of 2012, the breed ranks number 86 with AKC.

 First and foremost, Border Terriers are terriers through and through.
 They are friendly, even tempered and rarely aggressive.